AlenaAlyona/50festival/README.md

 :blue_book: small side note: I disabled submit button as I don't want to collect any data (this project wasn't the purpose of it), but it was interesting to get to know that you can achieve this by using [Campaign Monitor](https://www.campaignmonitor.com/)

-:crystal_ball: I truly enjoyed doing [50 FESTIVAL project](https://50-festival.netlify.app/) and learnt new CSS and Javascript tricks.
+:crystal_ball: I truly enjoyed doing [50 FESTIVAL project](https://50-festival.netlify.app/), learnt new CSS and Javascript tricks.

 ## Project setup